-On the night of December 23rd into the early morning hours of the 24th, the Romans went to the fish market, or cottio, which was set up at Portico d'Ottavia in the Jewish ghetto back in the times of the Papal States.
-Pope Pius VII then had it moved to a fish market on Via delle Coppelle, where it was held until the Italian Unification.
-It was then transferred again to San Teodoro and, in 1927, to the Mercati Generali area.
-The cottio, therefore, survived twists and turns throughout the history of Rome and over time became a special event that drew in illustrious travelers, and lords and ladies dressed in their finest.
+The Roman tradition for both dinner on Christmas Eve and lunch on Christmas Day included strictly seafood-based dishes, preferably focusing on small fish.
+Usually, in the night between 23 and 24 December, the Romans went to the cottio, the fish market that in Papal Rome took place at the Portico d'Ottavia in the ancient Jewish ghetto.
+Then, Pope Pius VII moved it to a fish market in Via delle Coppelle, where it was held until the Italian Unification.
+Later, it was transferred again to San Teodoro and, in 1927, to the Mercati Generali area.
+The cottio, therefore, survived twists and turns throughout the history of Rome, and over time became a special event that attracted illustrious travellers, lords and ladies dressed to their finest.

-The Roman version of pangiallo has origins dating all the way back to the Ancient Roman Empire.
-The custom was to make and distribute this dessert on the winter solstice as a good auspice for the return of long sunny days.
-In fact, the look of this cake is slightly reminiscent of the sun.
-Here we include a recipe provided by Ada Boni.
+The Roman version of pangiallo has origins dating back to the Ancient Roman Empire.
+The custom was to make and distribute this dessert during the winter solstice as a good auspice for the return of long sunny days.

 Recipe: Roman Pangiallo

 - 1-1.5 kg of Muscat of Alexandria raisins (or Sultana)

 - 350 g candied orange or citron rind